BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 #### Day 7, Hyères -> Martigues

 After that long and hot day we were really drained and consequently decided to get a train back home.

-- picture

 Note, that it's free to take your bike with you on regional trains in France!

 ### Conclusion